Courses and Requirements

 Explores critical approaches to media through the intersection of gender and the technological imaginary.
 Investigates how the production, use and circulation of digital media affect notions of representation, identity, the body and consciousness.
 Close visual and textual analysis of the ways writers, artists and theorists have conceived these issues.
 (Same as American Studies 350.)
 Maximum enrollment, 20.

 Focus on crucial contributors to the wide world of cinema.
 The work of one, two, or three particular filmmakers, each from a different sector of the geography of cinema, will be examined in detail.
 Possible filmmakers include Alfred Hitchcock, James Benning, Ross McElwee, Stan Brakhage, Fritz Lang, the Coen brothers.
 Prerequisite, ARTH/CNMS/CPLIT 120; or ARTH/CNMS/CPLIT 290; or ARTH/CNMS/CPLIT 301; or permission of the instructor.
-(Same as Art History 365 and Comparative Literature 365.)
-MacDonald.
+(Same as Art History 365 and Literature and Creative Writing 365.)

 (from the Hamilton Course Catalogue)